ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

 Cmorization as a fix
 --------------------
-As of early 2020, ESMValTool also provides support for some data in their native format.
+ESMValCore also provides support for some datasets in their native format.
 In this case, the steps needed to reformat the data are executed as datasets fixes during the execution of an ESMValTool recipe, as one of the first preprocessor steps, see :ref:`fixing data <esmvalcore:fixing_data>`.